Apply for a Grant

 We Will Give Strong Priority To:

-• proposals from historically or currently marginalized groups (for example: owned by, operated by, or serving primarily BIPOC, women, LGBTQIA+ community members);
+• Proposals from or serving historically or currently marginalized groups (for example: owned-by, operated by,

 We Will Give Lower Priority To Proposals That Are: